Churchill (provincial electoral district)

-Churchill is a former provincial electoral division in the Canadian province of Manitoba.
+Churchill is a former provincial electoral district of Manitoba, Canada.
 It was created by redistribution in 1956, and eliminated in 1999.

 During its existence, Churchill encompassed the northernmost region of the province, a vast and sparsely populated area with no major urban centres.
-Most of the riding's residents were aboriginal, many living in isolated communities.
+Most of the riding's residents were Indigenous, many of whom also lived in isolated communities.

 Elections in this riding were frequently deferred for logistical reasons prior to 1969.

-When the riding was abolished, its territory was divided between the ridings of Rupertsland, Flin Flon and Thompson.
+When the riding was abolished, its territory was divided between the ridings of Rupertsland (now Keewatinook), Flin Flon, and Thompson.